Starting a Revolution

 In 1992, William McDonough and Dr. Michael Braungart published The Hannover Principles: Design for Sustainability.
 In 2002, they published Cradle to Cradle: Remaking the Way We Make Things, encapsulating a journey of discovery about materials as biological or technical nutrients and their use periods and their evolution.
-They created a framework for quality assessment and innovation: the Cradle to CradleTM certified program.
+They created a framework for quality assessment and innovation: the Cradle to Cradle Certified™ Products Program.

 In 2010, after 20 years of working with companies, they saw a need to scale up the transformation.
-They gifted a license to the certification system and methodology to the public through the creation of the Cradle to Cradle Products Innovation InstituteSM.
+They gifted a license to the certification system and methodology to the public through the creation of the Cradle to Cradle Products Innovation Institute.
 The non-profit Institute is an agent of change through open source information.

 About the Institute

 The Cradle to Cradle Products Innovation Institute, a non-profit organization, educates and empowers manufacturers of consumer products to become a positive force for society and the environment, helping to bring about a new industrial revolution.